-Sunday Tweet Storm: Trump Fires Off 30 Messages Over 12-Hour Period
+Sunday Tweet Storm: Trump Fires Off 30 Messages Over A 12-Hour Period

 Although it is Sunday, President Trump has been keeping busy.
-During a Sunday tweet storm which The Daily Beast describes as “unhinged” the president tweeted more than 30 times in less than 12 hours, sharing posts from supporters and publishing his own.
+During a Sunday tweet storm which The Daily Beast describes as “unhinged,” the president tweeted more than 30 times in less than 12 hours, sharing posts from supporters and publishing his own.

 While the president is known for being an avid Twitter user, he appears to have outdone himself today.
-Over a 12-hour period, Trump demanded the return of suspended Fox News host Jeanine Pirro while insulting her colleagues, slammed the late Senator John McCain, insulted progressive Democrat Ilhan Omar, thanked Republican senators who back his national emergency, and suggested that the FCC to investigates Saturday Night Live.
+Over a 12-hour period, Trump demanded the return of suspended Fox News host Jeanine Pirro, while insulting her colleagues, slammed the late Senator John McCain, insulted progressive Democrat Ilhan Omar, thanked Republican senators who back his national emergency, and suggested that the FCC investigate Saturday Night Live.

 “It’s truly incredible that shows like Saturday Night Live, not funny/no talent, can spend all of their time knocking the same person (me), over & over, without so much of a mention of ‘the other side,'” the president tweeted.